 A big break happened.
 We figured that it would end this absurdity.
 In January, 2011, the author of the original "review" confessed.
 She wrote…

-"I wrote a post a review of Site Build It – it wasn't a good post (I've tidied it up a bit over the years) – it wasn't well researched – hell it wasn't spell checked.
+"I wrote a post a review of Solo Build It! – it wasn't a good post (I've tidied it up a bit over the years) – it wasn't well researched – hell it wasn't spell checked.
 I would have been turned down by 1/2 of the owners of Postrunner sites!

-That post ranks #1 for "site build it scam" to this day.
+That post ranks #1 for "Solo Build It! scam" to this day.